Vienna Christmas Markets: Everything You Need to Know for the Holiday Season

-There you have it – everything you need to know about the Vienna Christmas Markets in 2018.
-(Check back this time next year for my Vienna Christmas Markets 2019 guide!)
+There you have it – everything you need to know about the Vienna Christmas Markets for the upcoming holiday season.

 Have you been to a Christmas market?
 What’s the best thing you ate or drank there?
 Let us know in the comments below.

 From the bustling sidewalk cafes to the colorfully-dressed, friendly locals, to the twinkling light displays, Paris in the winter is magic.read more

 Deep below the luxurious Ritz Paris lives an incredible cooking school where French know-how is taught to aspiring professional and culinary enthusiasts alike.read more